 A biscornu is an octagonal pincushion, originating in France, where the name means “quirky”, “skewed” and “irregular”.
-Most people consider biscornus to be curious oddities and cute keepsakes.
-Traditionally, biscornu are sized to fit in the palm of the hand and a button is sewn on both top and bottom to create depressions and enhance the shape.
-Beads, tassels, fringing and more can be added to a biscornu to increase its appeal.
+Most people consider these items to be curious oddities and cute keepsakes.
+Traditionally, biscornu are sized to fit in the palm of the hand, and a button is sewn on both top and bottom to create depressions and enhance the shape.
+Beads, tassels, fringing and more can be added to increase its appeal.

-Step One: Choose A Pattern & Obtain Materials
+Step 1: Choose a Pattern and Obtain Materials

 Following are some photos on how to complete backstitch correctly in a cross stitching pattern for the edges of your biscornu.
-Backstitch is usually done with one DMC thread, but for biscornu, make sure to use two DMC threads, as it strengthens the hemline and the thread won't break as easily.
+Backstitch is usually done with one DMC thread, but for this project, make sure to use two DMC threads, as it strengthens the hemline, and the thread won't break as easily.

 Iron both sides of the design (iron the underside to prevent marking the top embroidery) and then cut the edges on both sides to about 3/4 of an inch around all edges.

-Step Four: Fold Edges & Pin The Middle
+Step 4: Fold the Edges and Pin the Middle